orid2004/TryHackMe/Vulnversity/README.md

 ***NOTE***
- I've used this room as a challenge, therefore my solution is a bit different from the one created by TryHackMe.
+ I've used this room as a challenge...
+My solution might be different from TryHackMe's.

 ## Scanning
 I found a web server running on port 3333.
 The `index` page was a simple `HTML` template without any helpful information or links.